SeekingSpace/start/README.md

 1.- All comments should be in a certain format.
 Comments in other languages have to specify language.
 Eg.:Java //[Spanish]Comentario.
 2.- Variables can only be written en english, specifying use or content.

 Seeking Space is property of Arturo Burela and Sergio Noriega.
-Any regards towards the project, contact us.
+Any regards towards the project, contact at sergio.noriegaha@udlap.mx.